HOW TO TAKE THE FERRY FROM MOKPO TO JEJU? FROM WHERE TO TAKE THE FERRY TO JEJU? HOW LONG IS THE FERRY RIDE TO JEJU?

 Once you are done and your car is locked (make sure to lock it, as otherwise they will call you back to lock it.
 It happened to us…), you can walk out from where you came and join your friends or family waiting for you outside the ferry.
 The ferry company do it this way, to avoid having too many people inside the parking area, as it could be quite dangerous with all the trucks and cars going in and out the ferry.

 Then head to the terminal building to get your boarding pass.
 Make sure you bring your IDs.
 If you are not a Korean resident, make sure to also bring your passport.
 Once you get your boarding pass, wait in front of the gate.
 The boarding time is usually 1hour before departure.

 Inside the ferry

-There are arcade games, massage chairs, karaoke room, 7 Eleven, a food court with a wide range of dishes, a bar and a cinema.
-To be honest, we didn’t get bored inside the ferry for the 4.5 hours journey.
+There are arcade games, massage chairs, a karaoke room, 7-Eleven, a food court with a wide range of dishes, a bar and a cinema.
+To be honest, we didn’t get bored inside the ferry for the 4.5-hour journey.

-We ate a delicious bowl of Udon with fried shrimps and a bibimbap.
-After that we grabbed a coffee at Paris Baguette with a little cake for dessert.
+We ate a delicious bowl of Udon with fried shrimp and a bibimbap.
+After that, we grabbed a coffee at Paris Baguette with a little cake for dessert.
 We had a great meal on the ferry.

 Bringing your pet on the ferry

 We also learned that it is possible to bring your dog onboard the ferry.
 There is even a dog park at the back of the ferry for your dog to walk around and enjoy the ocean breeze.
 There must be an extra charge for your pet, which you need to add while booking.

 About 20 to 30 minutes before arrival, you need to head back to your car to get ready to leave.
 To get back to your car, everyone is allowed to go.
 Your friends or family members do not need to wait for you outside the ferry.
 To leave the ferry, simply drive out, it is not required to do anything on the way out.
 It is very easy.